Damocles-fr/PPJF/README.md

 - Open potplayer.ps1 with **Notepad++** or Edit/Modify

-Here, the weird "^D\\" "\\" and ":\\?" are completely normal phenomena, please don't ask me why, and just don't touch it if it works.
+Here, the weird "^D\\" "\\" and ":\\?" are completely normal phenomenon, please don't ask me why, and just don't touch it if it works.

 Replace all and ONLY the letter `D` and `T` with your Jellyfin media library drive letters.
 Then, in the second part, replace ONLY the path after ":\\?" and ":\" with your jellyfin library corresponding paths.